hirosystems/clarinet/components/clarinet-cli/examples/cbtc/README.md

     cost: 5960
 ```

-Another chainhook predicate, specified in `chainhooks/unwrap-btc.json` is observing cBTC burn events occuring on the Stacks blockchain, thanks to the following configuration:
+Another chainhook predicate, specified in `chainhooks/unwrap-btc.json` is observing cBTC burn events occurring on the Stacks blockchain, thanks to the following configuration:

 ```json
 "if_this": {